Doctor Who season 23: Serials

+The Doctor claims that the Matrix has been deliberately altered, and the Keeper of the Matrix is summoned.
+Seconds later, the Master appears on the Matrix's screen.
+Sabalom Glitz and Mel are then called as witnesses to the Doctor's defence.
+The secrets Glitz sought had been stolen from the Time Lords, and Earth was ravaged and moved to preserve them.
+The Doctor was used as a scapegoat, and the Valeyard—an amalgam of the Doctor's evil personalities from between his twelfth and final incarnation—was offered the Doctor's remaining regenerations.
+To ensure a guilty verdict, the Valeyard distorted the evidence.
+The Doctor's attempts to prevent the Valeyard from killing the High Council are stopped by the Master, who wants to dispose of the Doctor.
+The Doctor defeats the Valeyard by destroying the Matrix archive.
+The Inquisitor clears the Doctor of all charges and offers him the presidency, which he declines, claiming she should stand instead.
+The Inquisitor informs The Doctor that Peri is not dead, but alive and well and has become the Warrior Queen Consort of King Yrcanos.
+After the Doctor and Mel leave, she asks the Keeper of the Matrix to make repairs to the Matrix, who reveals his face to be the Valeyard.

 Preproduction

 Original Season 23

 The change of format that Doctor Who had undergone in Season 22 (45-minute episodes, moving back to one episode per week on Saturday evenings) had been reasonably successful, with ratings around the 6–8 million mark.
 As such, the production team began preparations for Season 23 in the same format, with a total of 13 episodes spread over six stories, with five 2-episode serials and one of three episodes.
 A number of storylines were submitted, with six eventually being commissioned between September 1984 and February 1985.
 However, in the latter month, the BBC announced that, as a cost-cutting measure owing to the costs of several large projects (not least of which was the launch of EastEnders), Season 23 was being put back from its planned transmission in January 1986 to the following September, which would be a different financial year.